|

 ALL

-"designed for trials" lid, or, if you must, an open face motocross-style helmet
+TIMES)- either a "designed for trials" lid, or, if you must, an

 properly.